Cross-Modal Causal Relational Reasoning for Event-Level Visual Question Answering: Introduction

-Second, the existing visual question answering models tend to capture the spurious linguistic or visual correlations introduced by the confounders rather than the true causal structure and causality-aware multi-modal representations, which leads to an unreliable reasoning process \cite{niu2021counterfactual,yang2021causal,wang2021causal,li2022invariant}.
-As shown in Fig. \ref{Fig2}, we can consider some frequently appearing concepts in the linguistic and visual modalities as the confounders.
-The ``linguistic bias'' denotes the strong correlations between questions and answers, and the ``visual bias'' represents the strong correlations between some key visual features.
-For example, the concept ``person-with-motorbike'' is dominant in training set (Fig. \ref{Fig1}) and thus the predictor may learn the spurious correlation between the motorbike region with the word ``person'' without looking at the vehicle region to reason how actually the accident happens.
-As a result, it limits the reasoning ability of visual-linguistic question reasoning models if they memorize the strong linguistic or visual priors in the training set, especially in the following aspects: (1) reliable reasoning to focus on the dominant visual scenes that support the question reasoning process; (2) generalization ability to generalize well in real-world scenarios; and (3) introspective learning to faithfully introspect whether the attended scene reflects the causal logic behind the reasoning process.
-Since the potential visual and linguistic correlations are complicated in complex events, there exist significant difference of visual and linguistic biases between the training set and testing set in complex event-level urban datasets like SUTD-TrafficQA \cite{xu2021sutd}.
-To mitigate the dataset bias, causal inference \cite{pearl2016causal} has shown promising performance in scene graph generation \cite{tang2020unbiased}, image classification\cite{yue2020interventional} and image question answering \cite{wang2020visual,niu2021counterfactual,yang2021causal}.
-Nonetheless, directly applying existing causal methods to the complex event-level visual question answering task may show unsatisfactory results, due to the unobservable confounder in visual domain and the complex interaction between visual and linguistic content.
+Second, the current visual question answering models tend to capture spurious linguistic or visual correlations introduced by the confounders rather than the true causal structure and causality-aware multi-modal representations, leading to an unreliable reasoning process \cite{niu2021counterfactual,yang2021causal,wang2021causal,li2022invariant}.
+Fig. \ref{Fig2} shows that some frequently appearing concepts in linguistic and visual modalities can be considered as the confounders.
+The ``linguistic bias'' represents strong correlations between questions and answers, while the ``visual bias'' represents the strong correlations between certain key visual features and answers.
+For example, the training dataset is built with visual and linguistic biases, where the concepts ``person" and ``motorbike" frequently appear (Fig. \ref{Fig2}).
+Such biased dataset entails two causal effects: visual and linguistic biases $B$ leads to confounder $Z$, which then affects the visual feature $V$, question feature $Q$, visual-linguistic feature $X$, and the answer $A$.
+Thus, we can draw two causal links to describe these causal effects: $Z\rightarrow\{V,Q\}\rightarrow X$ and $Z\rightarrow A$.
+If we want to learn the true causal effect $\{V,Q\}\rightarrow X\rightarrow A$ while using the biased dataset to train this model (Fig. \ref{Fig2} (a)), the model may simply correlate the concepts ``person'' and ``motorbike'', i.e., through $Z\rightarrow\{V,Q\}\rightarrow X$, and then use this biased knowledge to infer the answer, i.e., through $Z\rightarrow A$.
+In this way, this model learns the spurious correlation between $\{V,Q\}$ and $A$ through the backdoor path $A\leftarrow Z\rightarrow \{V,Q\}\rightarrow X$ induced by the confounder $Z$, as shown in Fig. \ref{Fig2} (b).
+Therefore, the model may learn the spurious correlation between ``motorbike" and ``person" without considering the ``vehicle" concept (i.e., exploit the true question intention and dominant visual evidence) to reason how the accident occurred.
+Since the potential visual and linguistic correlations are complicated in complex events, there are significant differences in visual and linguistic biases between the training and testing sets.
+To mitigate the dataset bias, causal inference \cite{pearl2016causal} has shown promising performance in scene graph generation \cite{tang2020unbiased}, image classification\cite{yue2020interventional} and image question answering \cite{wang2020visual,niu2021counterfactual}.
+However, directly applying existing causal methods to the event-level visual question answering task may yield unsatisfactory results due to the unobservable confounder in the visual domain and the complex interaction between visual and linguistic content.